 Easy for the pet parent and delicious for the pet, dental chews are often the go-to solution for keeping up with your pet’s dental hygiene.
 It’s important to remember, however, that dental chews are in no way a replacement for teeth-brushing or routine visits to the vet.
 There are many ways to keep your pet’s mouth clean, and dental chews should only be used to support an overall good dental regimen.

 Looking for the right dental chew should be treated the same as you would treat your cat’s or dog’s food.
 Of course, we at Homescape Pets are partial to limited-ingredient, all-natural foods and the same goes for treats!
 Hard natural chews are great to keep up the chewing action that not only reduces plaque but reduces bad breath in our pets.
-(Hint, hint...we are hard at work developing delicious and all-natural single-ingredient trachea chews for your dog to help promote dental health).
+Our Simply Natural Chews, single-ingredient, all-meat chews are perfect for scraping tartar and plaque, keeping gums healthy, and pets happy.

-In the meantime, we strongly recommend routine visits to your trusted veterinarian to address your pet’s dental health.
+However, we strongly recommend routine visits to your trusted veterinarian to address your pet’s dental health if there are already problems with bad breath and visible tooth decay.
 We know it’s not easy, but trust us—waiting will only make it worse!
 If your pet already suffers from dental disease or associated aches and pains, our Calming Relief Hemp & Turmeric Oil for Pets can help calm his or her discomfort, while Restful Pet Hemp Oil, Chamomile, and Valerian for Pets and can help reduce the stress of a dental exam at the vet!

-Stay tuned for our new treats section to add even more flavor to your pet’s healthy and happy lifestyle!
+Stay tuned for our new chews and treats section to add even more flavor to your pet’s healthy and happy lifestyle!